 In the case of web design, the scenario is really different.
-Many techniques and methods are used to reach your viewers in order to engage their attention.
-Some of these methods are free, but they require your efforts, such as SEO, while others are paid methods, which include Facebook ads, etc. In order to grab the attention of your user, your website design must be on point.
-You should use suitable colors to attract your visitor with attention-seeking headlines.
+Many techniques and methods are used to reach your viewers to engage their attention.
+Some of these methods are free, but they require your efforts, such as SEO, while others are paid methods, including Facebook ads, etc. To grab the attention of your user, your website design must be on point.
+You should use suitable colours to attract your visitor with attention-seeking headlines.

 The user will only be engaged with you if he is engaged with your content and website design.
-If you are successful in keeping your user engaged to your website, then you will see that your conversion rates will increase significantly, and more people will consume your website content.
-The digital medium has much more easy opportunities for the website to get customers and visitors in any type of business.
+If you are successful in keeping your user engaged to your website, you will see that your conversion rates will increase significantly, and more people will consume your website content.
+The digital medium has much more easy opportunities for the website to get customers and visitors in any business type.

 Limitations (Print Design vs Web Design)

 There are limitations present in both types of design.
-At some points, Print Design vs Web Design is more suitable, while mostly web design is dominating the world.
+Print Design vs Web Design is more suitable at some points, while mostly web design is dominating the world.

 The print designers have clear objectives, and they do not have to worry about how a user will consume their content and how it will reach their users.
-The control is in the hands of the publisher, and he selects the information that a user will read.
+The control is in the publisher’s hands, and he selects the information that a user will read.

 Web designers have to make a lot of struggles in this area.
 They have to think of the devices on which their content will be consumed.
-They have to optimize their website speed so that if any of the users have slow internet connections, then he can connect to the website as well.
+They have to optimize their website speed so that if any of the users have slow internet connections, they can connect to the website.

 They design their website by knowing the browser where their website will be used.
 They use the best practices to provide their users with an amazing experience.
 For Example, large size photos can eat data of their users and can slow down the website, so they compress the larger images into smaller ones.

-In print design, the designer already knows that at which resolution their content is going to be printed.
-There are some high-end projects which require high-resolutions around 1200 DPI (dots per inch) or sometimes even more than that.
+In print design, the designer already knows how resolution their content is going to be printed.
+Some high-end projects require high-resolutions around 1200 DPI (dots per inch) or sometimes even more than that.
 Other projects are just normal projects which do not require such huge resolutions, so they wok on 300-600 DPI for such projects.

-If we talk about web designers, then it depends on their user’s devices if everything is correct or not.
+If we talk about web designers, they depend on their user’s devices if everything is correct.
 The modern DPI with high resolutions approach around 300 DPI, and for the desktop users, it stays around 100 DPI.
 So it is not recommended to use such small graphics on the website that are highly detailed.
 You can use vector graphics to keep everything clear and detailed.

 The content layout plays an important role in well structured and easy to read the content.
 Use any good layout design guide to improve the layout of your both print and web designs.
 In print design, you cannot ignore your alignments, and you have to prevent any mixture of fonts.

 When we talk about layout practices in web design, it’s pretty flexible, and everything can be positioned easily.
-In case something doesn’t look good or your layout needs to be changed, you can make these changes instantly.
-You can freely move any parts of your layout and even delete them with just a click while print design layouts are to be examined before they are printed.
+In case something doesn’t look good or your layout needs to be changed, you can instantly make these changes.
+You can freely move any parts of your layout and even delete them with just a click while print design layouts will be examined before they are printed.

 Fonts are crucial for the representation of your content in both types of design.
 A wrong combination of fonts can mess up your whole website design, so you have to use them carefully.
-Typography is really important if you are planning to run a campaign around your textual content.
-The organized content is the most desirable content, so try to keep your fonts clear and do not mix up too many fonts.
+Typography is essential if you are planning to run a campaign around your textual content.
+The organized content is the most desirable, so try to keep your fonts clear and not mix up too many fonts.
 Avoid any unnecessary spaces between letters.
 Keep everything aligned and clean.

 You have to use your fonts carefully on an online medium for your web design.
 Fonts appear differently on different browsers and devices.
 So you have to use such fonts that are compatible with almost all browsers and devices.
 Avoid using any hard to read fonts.
-It can really irritate your user, and he will never visit your website again.
+It can really irritate your user, and he will never revisit your website.

 As the print design is a hard copy.
 You will be promoting it in your local areas.
 There are rare cases when you can actually promote your print design to other places.
-The main focus of the print design is on your local area, where you can promote your brand, which is on an initial stage and hasn’t spread globally.
+The print design’s main focus is on your local area, where you can promote your brand, which is on an initial stage and hasn’t spread globally.

 The web design is huge.
-It is spread globally; if you are providing your services globally, then anyone can reach out to you by using your website.
+It is spread globally; if you provide your services globally, anyone can reach out to you by using your website.
 If your web design is on point and your content is engaging, then that random visitor from the other side of the globe can become your client, and you can create strong relations with them in the future.

-You cannot ignore the use of colors on your print design and web page.
-The colors have the ability to play with the mind of your visitor.
-Every color has it’s own power.
-For Example, Do you know why most food brands use red color in their logos and branding?
-Because red color stimulates hunger, and the person then buys the food even sometimes when he isn’t much hungry.
-This is how color plays with our minds, and we should use different color schemes on our web design and print design to make it more efficient.
+You cannot ignore the use of colours on your print design and web page.
+The colours have the ability to play with the mind of your visitor.
+Every colour has it’s own power.
+For Example, Do you know why most food brands use red colour in their logos and branding?
+The red colour stimulates hunger, and the person then buys the food even when he isn’t hungry.
+This is how colour plays with our minds, and we should use different colour schemes on our web design and print design to make it more efficient.

-The colors are normally originated from RGB (Red, Green, Blue).
-The web designers use the combination of RGB to make millions of different colors.
-It means that you have millions of options to choose your website color scheme.
+The colours are normally originated from RGB (Red, Green, Blue).
+The web designers use the combination of RGB to make millions of different colours.
+It means that you have millions of options to choose your website colour scheme.

 Which One Is Better?

 The differences are all in front of you.
 Both have their own purposes.
 It depends on you and your goals.
-If you are someone who wants to run an Ad campaign in your area, then you can use print design to reach people.
+If you want to run an Ad campaign in your area, you can use print design to reach people.
 On the other hand, you can use your web design at the same time.
 Most people have internet connectivity today.
-So you can provide your website link on your print design, and if your design is attractive enough, then people will themselves visit your website.
+So you can provide your website link on your print design, and if your design is attractive enough, people will visit your website.

 The web design opens up a ton of opportunities for you.
 You can use Ads to promote your website, or even Search Engine Optimization is a trend nowadays where you can get your website ranked on Google, and you will get traffic to your website.

-Print design can work well on any scale; you have set the goals that you want to achieve by using print design.
-If you own an Ice Cream brand in your area, then your purpose could be to promote your brand.
+Print design can work well on any scale; you have set the goals you want to achieve by using print design.
+If you own an Ice Cream brand in your area, your purpose could promote your brand.
 You can put discounted offers on your print design to attract people.

 Opportunities are endless on both types of designs.
-You just have to know the right time to use the best one.
-If you are looking for a web design that actually attracts and engages your visitor, then feel free to contact us and get the personalized design ready.
+You have to know the right time to use the best one.
+If you are looking for a web design that actually attracts and engages your visitor, please contact us and get the personalized design ready.